 Alexandra Sauer, 2011 Louisiana Junior Duck Stamp Best of Show

-On March 28, 2011 five judges selected winners from the 228 Louisiana entries in the Federal Junior Duck Stamp art competition.
-Judging took place at the headquarters for the Southeast Louisiana Refuges Complex where the top 36 entries were on display until late October.
-The 2012 Junior Duck Stamp competition will be held by Tensas National Wildlife Refuge.
+Each year, five judges selected winners from the Louisiana entries in the Federal Junior Duck Stamp art competition.
+The 2013 Junior Duck Stamp competition will be held by Tensas National Wildlife Refuge.

 The 2011 Louisiana Best of Show is a painting of a Green-winged teal floating in the water by Alexandra Sauer of Benton, Louisiana.
-Alex’s artwork has been sent to the Federal Duck Stamp Office for the national competition which will be judged on April 15.
-The national winning picture will be made into the Federal Junior Duck Stamp which sells for $5.00 and promotes wetland conservation.
+Alex’s artwork was sent to the Federal Duck Stamp Office for the national competition.
+The national winning picture each year will be made into the Federal Junior Duck Stamp which sells for $5.00 and promotes wetland conservation.

 The federal Junior Duck Stamp Program encourages “conservation through the arts.”
 Entries must depict a species of North American waterfowl in its natural habitat.
 Winners are selected on the accuracy of anatomy, color and habitat as well as picture composition.